Vietnam.vn - Nền tảng quảng bá Việt Nam

 Rain over 600mm

-Vietnam's National Center for Hydro-Meteorological Forecasting as well as international meteorological stations predict that around noon on July 22, the eye of the storm will make landfall in Vietnam (the focus of strong winds is the northern coastal area).
-The coastal provinces of the North and North Central regions, especially Quang Ninh, Hai Phong, Hung Yen, Ninh Binh, Thanh Hoa are in the eye of the storm and the circulation of storm No. 3.
+The National Center for Hydro-Meteorological Forecasting of Vietnam as well as international meteorological stations forecast that around noon on July 22, the eye of the storm will make landfall in Vietnam (the focus of strong winds is on the northern coast).
+The coastal provinces of the North and North Central, especially Quang Ninh, Hai Phong, Hung Yen, Ninh Binh, Thanh Hoa are in the eye of the storm and the circulation of storm No. 3.
 Heavy rain will last until the end of July 23.
-The entire Northeast, the Northern Delta, Thanh Hoa and Nghe An will receive rainfall from 200 to 350mm, with some places receiving over 600mm.
-The remaining provinces in the North and Ha Tinh will have places with over 300mm of rain.
-Some places may receive up to 150mm of rain in just 3 hours, which can easily cause flash floods at midnight.
+The entire Northeast, the Northern Delta, Thanh Hoa and Nghe An will receive rainfall from 200 to 350mm, in some places over 600mm.
+The remaining provinces in the North and Ha Tinh have places with rain exceeding 300mm.
+In some places, in just 3 hours, it can rain up to 150mm, easily causing flash floods at midnight.

 Many places evacuated people, banned from going to sea